rp274/Quiz-App/README.md

   - Users should not be able to skip questions.
   - Users should also be able to see which question they're on (for instance, "7 out of 10") and their current score ("5 correct, 2           incorrect").
   - Upon submitting an answer, users should:
-    --receive textual feedback about their answer.
+    1. receive textual feedback about their answer.
 If they were incorrect, they should be told the correct answer.
-    --be moved onto the next question (or interact with an element to move on).
+    2. be moved onto the next question (or interact with an element to move on).
   - Users should be shown their overall score at the end of the quiz.
 In other words, how many questions they got right out of the total       questions asked.
 - Users should be able to start a new quiz.